mosip/inji-verify/docs/InjiVerifySDKOpenID4VP.md

 3. **OPENID4VP UI Component triggers the onQrCodeExpired callback:** Upon detecting the expiration, the OPENID4VP UI Component triggers a callback function onQrCodeExpired .

-The below diagram illustrates the flow in which an error occurs
+The below diagram illustrates the flow when an error occurs
 ```mermaid
 sequenceDiagram
     participant Verify Backend